A multistate approach to disability insurance reserving with information delays: Conclusion

 \section{Conclusion}

 This paper develops an individual reserving model for disability insurance in the presence of information delays caused by reporting delays and adjudication processes.
 We have introduced suitable conditional independence assumptions that lead to tractable and interpretable reserves, which may be calculated using the usual valid time hazards, the IBNR-factor, and the adjudication probabilities.
 The reserves are tailored to the features of disability insurance schemes by accommodating reporting delays and adjudication processing while preserving the advantages offered by valid time multistate models, namely that contractual payments are an a priori known function of a multistate process whose intertemporal distribution is well-understood.
-We also propose a parametric estimation procedure for the model which is relatively simple to implement, owing to the fact that it is a sequence of three maximum-likelihood-type steps, and which has desirable asymptotic properties, being asymptotically normal albeit with a bias which however turns out to be small in many realistic cases.
+It is argued that the estimation procedure from~\citet{Buchardt.etal:2023b} may be used to estimate the model constituents of the reserves.
 Finally, the practical potential of our models is illustrated through an application to a real insurance data set.